EddieChoCho/configuration-check-maven-plugin/README.md

 * Maven Phase: A Maven phase represents a stage in the Maven build lifecycle.
 * Maven Goal: Each phase is a sequence of goals, and each goal is responsible for a specific task.
-* Please configure the plugin with the phase and goals.
+* Please configure the plugin with the phase and goals in the pom file of your project.
 For example:

 ```$xslt
     <build>